WebAssembly/spec/spectec/test-prose/TEST.md

   - Under the context C with .LOCALS appended by (SET t_1)* :: lct* with .LABELS appended by [t_2*] with .RETURN appended by ?(t_2*), the expression expr is valid with the result type t_2*.

 Datamode_ok
-- the data mode datamode is valid with the data type OK if:
+- the data mode datamode is valid if:
   - Either:
     - datamode is (ACTIVE x expr).
     - the memory C.MEMS[x] exists.